 In Superior, however, the average commute to work is quite long.
 On average, people spend 31.33 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Superior citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.04% of adults 25 and older in Superior have a college degree.
+In terms of college education, Superior is nearly on par with the US average for all cities of 21.84%: 20.04% of adults 25 and older in Superior have a bachelor's degree or advanced degree.

 The per capita income in Superior in 2022 was $27,509, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,036 for a family of four.
 However, Superior contains both very wealthy and poor people as well.